Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 The main reason why Ficus is toxic to cats is due to the sap it produces.

-Ficus/fig trees often produce sap when woking or training/wiring them which is common in bonsai tree keeping.
+Ficus/fig trees often produce sap when working or training/wiring them, which is common in bonsai tree keeping.

-This sap typically runs through all parts of the tree including the branches, roots, leaves, and trunk.
+This sap typically runs through all tree parts, including the branches, roots, leaves, and trunk.

-This means that even if your cat does not ingest the Ficus tree and simply rubs up against it, it too can still get poisoned by the tree.
+This means that even if your cat does not ingest the Ficus tree and rubs up against it, it can also get poisoned by the tree.

 What happens if your cat eats Ficus?